azproduction/lmd/README.md

-    "worker": true,     // set true if LMD package will run as worker [default=false] "node": true,       // set true if LMD package will run as node.js script [default=false] "ie": true,         // set false if script will run only in modern browsers [default=true] "race": true        // set true if you are performing parallel loading of the same resource [default=false] }
+    "worker": true,     // set true if LMD package will run as worker [default=false] "node": true,       // set true if LMD package will run as node.js script [default=false] "ie": true,         // set false if script will run only in modern browsers [default=true] "race": true,       // set true if you are performing parallel loading of the same resource [default=false] "cache_async": true,// depend on cache flag, enables localStorage cache for require.async() [default=false] }
 ```